 Why Trust GearLab

 Max Mutter and Steven Tata have been leading GearLab's office product testing since 2016.
-So far, they've gotten their hands on well over 100 home office products, from the best printers to the best chairs.
+So far, they've gotten their hands on well over 100 home office products, from printers to chairs.
 The unique experience of testing small office products while working in a small office grants Max and Steven a clear perspective on which models really work and the best way to meet the various needs of a small office.
 Hayley Thomas is our most recent addition to this team and has been testing products for GearLab since 2019.
 All three of these testers consider every office product they test through the lens of a home user and are thus quite familiar with that landscape.

 Analysis and Test Results